MohamedBassem-Khemissi/SickNerd/README.md

 CLI tool for making Google Dorking a passive recon experience. **SickNerd** aims to slowly enumerate Google Dorks via the `googlesearch` API then requests found pages for metadata.
 By default it sleeps between queries, randomizes user-agent, retries 429 and failed requests recursively, and prints output after each query.
-Validation requests are done when all of the dorks have been collected. **SickNerd** comes with a default list of dorks aimed at finding sensitive files but accepts input files and can dork multiple domains at once.
-Dorks can be fetched from GHDB or put in an input file and are run at random.
+Validation requests can be done after to grab metadata.

+**SickNerd** comes with a default list of dorks aimed at finding sensitive files but accepts input files and can fetch dorks from GHDB.
+Dorks taken from GHDB can be filtered down by tags and year of creation.
+Multiple domains can be dorked at once and dorks are run at random.

 ## Getting Started